RamblerGoodness/Smart-Host/ReadMe.md

 ## Memory System

-Smart-Host includes a sophisticated memory system that supports both conversation-specific and user-specific memory:
+Smart-Host now uses a persistent memory system backed by SQLite.
+This ensures that both conversation-specific and user-specific memory are retained across server restarts and are isolated per user and per chat.
+The SQLite database file (`memory_store.sqlite3`) is created automatically in the project directory and is ignored by git.

 ### Memory Types